SolidStateGroup/ssg-homepage/static/pages-blog-markdown/2018/nov/using-our-continuous-integration-tool-to-continuously-integrate-our-continuous-integration-tool.md

 title: Using our continuous integration tool to continuously integrate our continuous integration tool
 published: true
 description: A good example of how to use Bullet Train to manage and release features remotely
-author: Sara Jones
+author: Kyle Johnson
-avatar: /static/images/blog/sara.jpg
+avatar: /static/images/blog/kyle.png
 image: https://storage.googleapis.com/ssg-website-images/bullet-train/bullet-train.png
 date: 10-nov-2018
 tags: tools